TeamMGE/MicrobialGenomicsCourse/_episodes/07-getting-data.md

 - "How and where can data be downloaded?"
 objectives:
 - "Create a file system for a bioinformatics project."
+- "Download files necessary for further analysis."
 - "Use 'for' loops to automate operations on multiple files"
 keypoints:
-- "Wget and Curl are two different ways to get data from the internet"
+- "Wget is a computer program to get data from the internet"
+- "screen can be used to run a program even when the user is disconnected"
 - "'for' loops let you perform the same set of operations on multiple files with a single command"
 - "Sequencing data is large"
 ---